pattern

 Ex: Skilled diplomats work to transmit the intentions and concerns of their respective governments to reach mutual agreements .Les diplomates qualifiés travaillent à **transmettre** les intentions et les préoccupations de leurs gouvernements respectifs pour parvenir à des accords mutuels.

-the act or process of sending out a message
+the act of sending information or a message from one place or person to another

 transmission, retransmission